Las Vegas Accident Report: Understanding the Risk of Intersection Accidents

 An accident can happen anywhere, leaving those involved with serious injuries.
 But while the prevalence of accidents may not be location dependent, statistics show that intersections can be especially dangerous for two reasons: there is a higher risk of an accident occurring within an intersection and a higher risk of the damages from that accident being severe.
 At Naqvi Injury Law, we’ve put together an infographic that explains everything you need to know about intersection accidents, including the location of the most dangerous intersection in Las Vegas, the most common causes of intersection accidents, things that contribute to intersection accidents, and some general crash statistics.

 If you live in Las Vegas, you may want to exercise extra caution when walking, biking, or driving through the following intersections.
-According to the Las Vegas Metro Police, the intersections in our city where people are at the highest risk of accident or/and injury include:
+Our Las Vegas accident report indicates that Charleston Boulevard and Lamb Boulevard are one of the riskiest intersections.
+According to the Las Vegas Metro Police and other accident reports in Las Vegas, the following intersections are where people are at the highest risk of an accident: